mkarasoff/shoe/README.md

 This is the location of the root XML file for the HEOS 1 speaker, version 1.520.200.
 Other devices may have a different location.
 The `shoe` program allows one to specify URL or a file on the command line.

 ## Security considerations ##
 Just like the HEOS app, all communication between SHOE and Denon HEOS speakers is plaintext, without password protection.
 From a practical perspective, any sensitive information stored on you speakers, including your WIFI password, may be be gathered through trivial methods.
 Anyone with network access to your speaker, either via WIFI, or physical access to the Ethernet port, can access and control you speakers with SHOE.
 Consider this when setting up your speakers on your network.
-You may need to isolate your speakers

-Please consider this when setting up your speakers.

 # Version Release Notes #